 Bringing Research into Management Meetings

-In this demonstration, the MDP team is working with commanders to develop short video clips intended to spark debate and discussion in COMPSTAT to generate a more dynamic learning environment.
-These videos will prompt commanders to think about problems in more strategic ways and to move beyond discussion of statistics and specific cases.
+In this demonstration, the MDP team developed short video clips intended to spark debate, discussion, and a more dynamic learning environment in Compstat meetings.
+Such videos can prompt commanders to think about problems in more strategic ways and to move beyond discussion of statistics or specific cases.
+Live video exchanges with researchers during Compstat meetings can also help to connect commanders with experts in the field.
+View more research resources on Compstat.